 For students in the USA, International Academic Competitions organizes two separate geography competitions: the exam-based US Geography Championships and the buzzer-based geography quiz tournament known as the International Geography Bee.
 IGB is a worldwide geography quiz competition that is contested in different regions of the world (the US being one of them), and then the top students win the right to play in the International Geography Bee World Championships which are held in conjunction with the International History Olympiad on a biennial basis.
-The inaugural IGB World Championships was held in Berlin, Germany in 2018 and the next IGB World Championship will be held in 2022 or 2023 depending on the Covid-19 situation.
+The inaugural IGB World Championships was held in Berlin, Germany in 2018 and the next IGB World Championship will hopefully be held in 2022 depending on the Covid-19 situation.

 However, for the 2020-2021 academic year, students at the Middle School and Elementary School levels must first take the Online Qualifying Exam (which is free at these levels).
 Students who pass that level then must compete in the Regional Finals.
 Students who finish in the top 50% at the Middle and Elementary School Regional Finals qualify for the IGB US National Championships.
 Middle School and Elementary School students automatically qualify for the National Championships of the US Geography Championships if they qualify for the IGB Regional Finals.